inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 5. The data on the front tile looks back from the current time to 24 hours in the past.
 6. There will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59)
 7. In line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:00-20:14) and NIGHT (20:00-08:14).
 The leeway is to mitigate skewed mean interval, particularly in the DAY calculation
 8. Despite the case that after an epidural has been stopped (i.e. there is no data entered into flowsheet 7001026) and both scores have resumed to zero, motor block assessment is no longer required [on the floorplan view].
 The measurement interval calculation is independent of this and does not take into consideration documented scores.
-Nor does it apply time penalties for extended time intervals (adjusted DENOMINATOR) as is the case in the SPC calcaultion.
+Nor does it apply time penalties for extended time intervals (adjusted DENOMINATOR) as is the case in the SPC calculation.

 **CALCULATION**
 - this calculation will look at the _dt of MOTOR BLOCK ASSESSMENTS, handling RIGHT and LEFT seprarately before providing a combined average